mavens-group/mavens-group.github.io/content/news/2024-aks/index.md

 Jahn-Teller distortion of the crystal structure due to intercalated water molecule.

-MAVENs are very happy and congratulates Mr Rahul (from AKS) and [Greeshma](../../authors/Greeshma) for not only carrying out the work, but led the project from the front.
+MAVENs are very happy and congratulates Mr Rahul (from AKS) and [Greeshma](../../authors/Greeshma) for not only carrying out the work, but also leading the project from the front.